-When we first purchased our new Ford Transit, we knew right away that we would install windows in our van.
-The benefits clearly outweighed any downsides.
+When we first purchased our new Ford Transit, we knew immediately that we would install windows in our van.
+The benefits outweighed any downsides.

 Brings Fresh Air Into Your Van

-Though just a window alone is nice to bring in fresh air, pairing a window with a vent fan really helps to have strong air circulation all throughout you van.
+Though just a window alone is nice to bring in fresh air, pairing a window with a vent fan helps to have strong air circulation throughout your van.
 Pulling fresh air into your vehicle instantly increases your van’s livability, especially during hot, muggy, and rainy days.

 Allows Natural Sun Light To Enter